West Sacramento Dog Bite Lawyer

 While dogs have earned a reputation as man's best friend for a reason, it is an unfortunate reality that dog bites are far from uncommon.
-According to the CDC, more than 4.7 million dog bites occur in the United States each year, 800,000 of which are severe enough to require medical attention.
+The Centers for Disease and Control Prevention (CDC) reports that over 4 million people in the U.S are injured in dog bite incidents every year.

-And, California dog bites are only growing in frequency and numbers.
-Serious dog bites that require an emergency room visit are up 44 percent in the state of California over the last 10 years.
+California dog bites are only growing in frequency and numbers.
+Serious dog bites requiring an emergency room visit have increased 44 percent in California over the last 10 years.
 In 2015 alone, the state of California experienced 26,910 such dog bites.
-Sacramento County alone was impacted by over 1,500 emergency room visits for dog bites in 2015, which is well over double emergency room dog bites experienced in 2005.
+Sacramento County alone was impacted by over 1,500 emergency room visits for dog bites in 2015, which is well over double the emergency room dog bites experienced in 2005.

-The takeaway from these numbers is that serious dog bite injuries are all too common in California and West Sacramento alike.
+The takeaway from these numbers is that serious dog bite injuries are too common in California and West Sacramento.
 If you have been the victim of a dog bite in West Sacramento, know that you are not alone.
-And, know that you may be entitled to legal compensation for the injuries you have suffered.
+And know that you may be entitled to legal compensation for your injuries.Dog Owners are Responsible for Their Dogs

-California holds dog owners accountable for the violent actions of their dogs since the state expects owners to assume responsibility when they make the choice to own a domestic animal.
-In addition to basic responsibilities such as training the dog and supervising it, California dog owners are also expected to curb a dog's aggressive behavior or properly restrain/prevent the dog from engaging in any attacks or biting.
+California holds dog owners accountable for the violent actions of their dogs since the state expects owners to assume responsibility when they choose to own a domestic animal.
+In addition to essential duties such as training and supervising the dog, California dog owners are also expected to curb a dog's aggressive behavior or properly restrain/prevent the dog from engaging in any attacks or biting incidents.

-As such, injured victims of a dog bite should talk to a West Sacramento dog bite attorney who has the experience needed to determine whether the victim has a case that can result in deserved compensation.
-For more than three decades, I have earned the trust of West Sacramento dog bite victims and victims in Sacramento County by becoming well-versed in California dog bite law.
-Over the last 30 years, I have observed Sacramento County courtroom procedures and practices, which has provided me with the insight needed to prove and argue a successful dog bite case.
+As such, injured victims of a dog bite should talk to a West Sacramento dog bite attorney with the experience needed to determine whether the victim has a case that can result in deserved compensation.
+For more than three decades, we have earned the trust of West Sacramento dog bite victims and victims in Sacramento County by becoming well-versed in the California dog bite law.
+Over the last 30 years, we have observed Sacramento County courtroom procedures and practices, which has provided me with the insight needed to prove and argue a successful dog bite case.

 As a strict liability dog bite state, California embraces a legal doctrine that provides the maximum possible protection for dog bite victims.
-California Civil Code Section 3342 expressly provides that, in the event a dog causes an injury to a person, the owner of the dog is responsible for the damages/harms caused.
+California Civil Code Section 3342 expressly provides that if a dog causes an injury to a person, the dog owner is responsible for the damages/harms caused.

-Therefore, the owner does not need to have knowledge of the attack, awareness of past dog aggression or any other knowledge/intent to be held liable for the injuries caused by their dog's attack.
-California law places the responsibility for dog bites largely on the shoulders of dog owners on public policy grounds.
-Simply put, dog owners should be responsible for ensuring that their domestic animal does not endanger the safety of the local community.
+Therefore, the owner does not need to know of the attack, awareness of past dog aggression, or any other knowledge/intent to be held liable for the injuries caused by their dog's attack.
+California law places the responsibility for dog bites mainly on the shoulders of dog owners on public policy grounds.
+Simply put, dog owners should be responsible for ensuring that their domestic animal does not endanger the local community's safety.

-Given the propensity of California dog bites that lead to emergency room visits and worse, it may come as no surprise that many dog bites are far more serious than simple bite marks.
-This is particularly true when large and/or aggressive dog breeds are involved in a dog bite attack since they have the size and strength to inflict severe harms.
+Given California dog bites' propensity to lead to emergency room visits and worse, it may be no surprise that many dog bites are far more severe than simple bite marks.
+This is particularly true when large and/or aggressive dog breeds are involved in a dog bite attack since they have the size and strength to inflict severe harm.

-Common dog bites I have observed in my years representing dog bite victims include:
+Common dog bites we have observed in our years representing dog bite victims include:

 - Traumatic Brain Injury (TBI)